dwatrous/cf-echo-service/README.md

 ```

 ## Deployed
-Using the stackato or helion cli, the script can be deployed.
+Using the cli, the script can be deployed.
 The snippet below shows what that looks like.

 ```
 C:\Users\watrous\Documents\GitHub\cf-echo-service>stackato push